alchemy-swift/alchemy/Docs/4_Papyrus.md

 To request an endpoint, create the `EndpointGroup` with a `baseURL` and call `request` on a specific endpoint, providing the needed `Request` type.

-Requesting the the `TodosAPI.getAll` endpoint from above looks the same on both client and server.
+Requesting the the `TodosAPI.getAll` endpoint from above looks similar on both client and server.

 ```swift
 // `import PapyrusAlamofire` on client